3.4. Handling Exceptions (Try-Catch)

 } // MultipleCatchExample

-4. Change the values assigned to the variables declared on the lines marked 1, 2, and 3 so that no exceptions are thrown and the program only prints “Got to the end!”.
+4. Change the values assigned to the variables declared on the lines marked 1, 2, and 3 so that no exceptions are thrown and the program only prints output from the two print statements in the try block along with “Got to the end!” from the final print statement.

 5. Is it possible to make the program print both “Invalid array index.” and “Cannot divide by zero.” only by changing the values assigned in the lines marked 1, 2, and 3?
 If so, how would you do it?
 If not, explain why not.